Compare Google Fiber internet to the competition

 Another perk of fiber internet is that upload speed is equal to download speed—if you have a 1 Gig plan, you get 1 Gig both ways.
 This is nice to have if you’re trading big files for work.

-Google has just started to roll out its 5 Gig and 8 Gig internet plans, but they’re not yet available in every Google Fiber city.
+Google is continuing to roll out its 5 Gig and 8 Gig internet plans, but they’re not yet available in every Google Fiber city.

 Google Fiber has excelled compared to previous internet providers my household has used.
 It has never gone down and the internet speed is always consistent.